baurine/study-note/resume/resume-en.md

 ### Basic

-1. Read books *The C Programming Language*, *C++ Primer*, *Effective C++*, have confidence in using the pointer, understand OOP, template thinkings
+1. Read books *The C Programming Language*, *C++ Primer*, *Effective C++*, grasp using the pointer, understand OOP, template thinkings
 1. Read books about data structure, implemented kinds of data structures by C/C++, not bad at the algorithm
 1. Read books about design pattern, can understand and use common design patterns, understand **SOLID** principles
-1. Understand HTTP protocol, can design and use RESTful API
+1. Understand HTTP protocol, can design and use RESTful API ([Link](https://baurine.gitbooks.io/study-note/web/web-misc.html))
-1. Understand functional programming, read some tutorials about Elixir and Clojure simply
+1. Understand functional programming, read some tutorials about Elixir and Clojure simply ([Link](https://baurine.gitbooks.io/study-note/web/functional-programming-note.html))

 ### Android